 US House panel 'strongly' urges Uber, Lyft to take part in hearing

-Uber Technologies Inc and Lyft have declined to appear at a hearing on Wednesday on ride-hailing industry issues, the chairman of the U.S. House of Representatives panel said, urging them to reconsider.

-WASHINGTON: Uber Technologies Inc and Lyft have declined to appear at a hearing on Wednesday on ride-hailing industry issues, the chairman of the U.S. House of Representatives panel said, urging them to reconsider.
+WASHINGTON: Uber and Lyft have declined to appear at a hearing on Wednesday on ride-hailing industry issues, the chairman of the U.S. House of Representatives panel said, urging them to reconsider.

 "That is unacceptable," Representative Peter DeFazio told the company's chief executives in letters dated Monday.